 Cinnabar is carved lacquer which is predominantly red in colour.
 Actually, the term, cinnabar is the name of a naturally occurring mineral pigment, mercury sulfide, which provides the red colour.
 It’s the name of this pigment which gives us the name, cinnabar.
 For a dark red colour, iron oxide is added to the lacquer, producing a rich dark lacquer.
 Cinnabar is generally found in a massive, granular, crystal-like form and is bright scarlet to brick-red in colour.

 In ancient China and in today’s China, red is a very propitious colour.
 It is considered a warm and energetic colour, symbolizing luck and good fortune.
 Red is used in many aspects of life such as cultural ceremonies, weddings, birthdays and particularly at Chinese New Year.
-A Cinnabar lamp, placed in a prominent position, is a colour not to be missed!
+A red cinnabar lamp placed in prominent position, is a colour not to be missed!